Turmeric is a superfood and has many medicinal properties. If you want to reap its true benefits, plant it in your home by Growing Turmeric in Pots!

 Where to Find the Rhizome or Turmeric Plant?

-For growing turmeric in pots, choose a large pot as this amazing herb can easily exceed the height of 1 m.
-The pot should be at least 12 inches deep and 12-18 inches wide so that the plant can spread its tubers freely.
+For growing turmeric in pots, choose a large pot as this wonderful plant can easily exceed the height of 1 meter.
+The pot should be at least 10-14 inches deep and 12-18 inches wide so that the plant can spread itself freely.
 Plant 1 or 2 rhizomes in such a pot.

-Check out our article to know about 16 spices you can grow in pots, here.
+Check out our article to know about the best spices you can grow in pots here

-- Break large rhizome into small pieces, each one should have at least two or three buds.
+- Break large rhizomes into small pieces, each one should have at least two or three buds.

-- Fill a pot with rich organic soil that is moist and well-drained.
+- Fill a pot with rich organic soil that is pre-moistened and well-drained.

-- Place it about 2 inches (5 cm) below the soil surface, with the buds facing up.
+- Place it about 1 or 2 inches (4-5 cm) below the soil surface, with the buds facing up.

 Requirements for Growing Turmeric in Containers

-Growing turmeric is similar to ginger, it requires a warm and humid climate to thrive.
-If you live in a cool temperate climate or if you’re short of space and want to grow your own turmeric rhizomes then learn how to grow turmeric in pots.
+Growing turmeric is a lot similar to ginger, it requires a warm and humid climate to perform well.
+If you live in a cool temperate climate or if you’re short of space and want to grow your own turmeric rhizomes, then growing turmeric in pots is the only option you have.

 Watering requirements are similar to ginger.
-Keep the soil moist throughout the growing season from spring to fall and do not hesitate to mist the foliage in dry weather to increase the humidity level around the plant.
+Keep the soil moist throughout the growing season from spring to fall, and do not hesitate to mist the foliage in dry weather to increase the humidity level around the plant.
+You can also group it with other plants to create a microclimate.

 The ideal temperature range for growing turmeric is between 68-95 F (20-35 C).
-When the temperature drop below 50 F (10 C) the plant suffers.
+When the temperature drops below 50 F (10 C), the plant suffers.

 Turmeric Plant Care

 Since you are growing turmeric in a pot, move the plant inside even in low-light conditions.
 Because you have to only overwinter the roots.
-It is important that when you grow turmeric indoors maintain a constant ambient temperature of approximately 64 F (18 C).
+It is important that when you grow turmeric indoors, maintain a minimum temperature around 60-64 F (15-18 C).
+At this time, you can harvest it as well.
+To learn more, read the harvest section below.

 Overwintering Turmeric on Ground

-If you’re growing turmeric in true tropical climate then you don’t need to care about winter.
-But in warm temperate zones (below USDA Zones 9b and down to 7) to overwinter your turmeric plants, reduce watering around the end of fall and when the leaves begin to wilt and turn yellow due to temperature drop cut the plant back to the ground so that it can hibernate.
+If you’re growing turmeric in a true tropical climate, then you don’t need to care about winter.
+But in warm temperate zones (below USDA Zones 9b and down to 7) to overwinter your turmeric plants, reduce watering around the end of fall, and when the leaves begin to wilt and turn yellow due to temperature drop, cut the plant back to the ground so that it can hibernate.
 It will perk up again in the spring.

 If you want to grow turmeric in cooler areas (below zone 7) then you have to dig up the rhizomes to save them from freezing.
 For this, dig up the rhizomes and rinse off excess soil from them, snap off rotting pieces.
 Air dry them and store in a cool and dry place until spring.